MicrosoftDocs/security/security-docs/ai-red-team/ai-risk-assessment.md

 **Guidance**:

-1. Organizations for must follow a formal process to report AI systems incidents in the context of loss of service, loss of equipment, loss of facilities, system malfunctions, system overloads, human errors, and noncompliances with policies or guidelines, breaches of physical security, uncontrolled system changes, software malfunctions, hardware malfunctions, and access violations.
+1. Organizations for must follow a formal process to report AI systems incidents in the context of loss of service, loss of equipment, loss of facilities, system malfunctions, system overloads, human errors, noncompliances with policies or guidelines, breaches of physical security, uncontrolled system changes, software malfunctions, hardware malfunctions, and access violations.
 1. Formal incident response and escalation procedures should be developed to document actions taken on receipt of a report of an information security event.
 1. Incident response procedures should be tested on a periodic basis, tracking response metrics.